NEWSLabNTU/ros2-dds-zenoh-comparison/README.md

 There're four pathways to transfer the raw LiDAR packets to the endpoint Frame rate counter.

+* P0: Raw LiDAR packet from the physical LiDAR sensor
 * P1: the default way used in ROS2, passing messages with DDS
 * P2: replacing the last message passing by pure zenoh protocol
 * P3: using two Zenoh/DDS bridges to cross the local network